 People whose AML doesn’t come back (relapse) in 5 years are usually cured.
 People

 who had AML that relapsed but then went into a second remission for 5 years are likely

 What are the survival rates for AML?

-The relative 5-year survival rate for people diagnosed with AML is 26%.
-This number
+above.
+The relative 5-year survival rate for people diagnosed with AML is 27%.
+This

-is adjusted for the fact that some people with AML will die from causes other than
+number is adjusted for the fact that some people with AML will die from causes other

-This number is based on people who were diagnosed between 2005 and 2011.
-But newer
+than AML.
+It's based on people who were diagnosed between 2006 and 2012.
+Many new

-treatments for AML have become available in recent years.
-The prognosis for people
+and better treatments for AML have become available in recent years.
+So the prognosis

 Talking with your healthcare provider

 You can ask your healthcare provider about survival rates and what you might expect.